Log p-divisible groups associated to log 1-motives: Acknowledgement

 \section{Acknowledgement}

+The first named author has received funding from the German Research Foundation (DFG), projects \textit{Vektorb\"undel und lokale Systeme auf nicht-Archimedischen analytischen R\"aumen} (project number 446443754) and \textit{TRR 326 Geometry and Arithmetic of Uniformized Structures} (project number 444845124).

-The second author thanks Professor Ulrich G\"ortz for very helpful discussions.
-The second author would also thank the Deutsche Arberitsgemeinschaft Kleine AG 2018 ``Deformationen abelscher Variet\"aten'', from which he has benefited a lot on the classical Serre-Tate theory.
+The second named author thanks Professor Ulrich G\"ortz for very helpful discussions and the Deutsche Arberitsgemeinschaft Kleine AG 2018 ``Deformationen abelscher Variet\"aten'', from which he has benefited a lot.
+He was partially supported by the \textit{Research Training Group 2553} of the German Research Foundation (DFG).